 This is all driven by customer centricity.
 Data allows us to understand precisely what our customers want; technology enables us to deliver it.
 With the advent of companies such as Uber, Amazon and Netflix, speed and responsiveness are the new norm.

 Customers must sit at the heart of your brand purpose, allowing them to make that all-important emotional connection with you.
-Our growing passion for personalisation stands as testament to the importance of personal connection.
+Our growing passion for personalization stands as testament to the importance of personal connection.

 Make sure that your brand purpose is evident at every stage of your customer journey.